XavierCompBio/PhotoPhenosizer/README.md

 ```
 python process_images.py [--weights_file <filename>] [--write_nn_mask] [--write_threshold_mask] [--write_filled_cells]
 ```
+#### Bulk Image Processing Instructions:

-* If you have multiple images you can use the \*.tif shortcut to loop through all of the images
+* If you are using a bash shell or zsh shell you can use the \*.tif shortcut to loop through all of the images
 ```
 python process_images.py *.tif
 ```

-#### WindowsOS instructions:

-* Same starting process as MacOS instructions except use this command:
+* If you are on WindowsOS you can run this command:

 ```
 for %i in (*.tif) do python3 process_images.py %i [--write_nn_mask] [--write_threshold_mask] [--write_filled_cells] [--weights_file <filename>]
 ```